That's me in front of the Space Shuttle Discovery at the National Air and Space Museum!

 Here's my formal bio:

 Patricia O’Connell Pearson is a former history teacher and history content specialist.
-Always enthusiastic about sharing stories of history, she earned her MFA in Writing for Young People from Lesley University and now writes both historical fiction and nonfiction.
-When she is not writing about history, she can often be found talking about history as a volunteer with the National Park Service in Washington, DC.
+Always enthusiastic about sharing stories of history, she earned her MFA in Writing for Young People from Lesley University and is the author of four nonfiction histories from Simon & Schuster Books for Young Readers.
+When she is not researching or writing, she can often be found talking about history as a volunteer with the National Park Service in Washington, DC.
 She lives in the City of Fairfax, Virginia.

 : I’ll give you the answers.
 You decide what the questions are.
 Here are some informal facts about me

 I grew up in Bethesda, Maryland, very close to Washington, DC.
 Now I live in Fairfax, Virginia, still very close to Washington.
-I feel lucky that I get to see the Washington Monument and the Capitol and the Lincoln Memorial and a lot of other monuments and memorials every week.
+I feel lucky that I get to see the Washington Monument and the Capitol and the Lincoln Memorial and a lot of other monuments and memorials quite often.
 You know what?
 I never get tired of seeing those buildings as I come across the Potomac River.
 Ever.
-Can you figure out what DC memorial is in my picture up above?

 My older sister and three younger brothers and I didn’t always get along when we were young.
 In fact, there was a lot of yelling and carrying on at our house.
 Now, though, we love getting together and are always there for each other.
 We’re friends as well as siblings.
 There’s still a lot of noise and carrying on when we’re together.
 But that’s because we laugh a lot.